Budget camping gear

 As I’ve said before, don’t get a car camping tent for, well, car camping.
 I find a budget-minded backpacking tent, sized up, works very well for car camping.
 The lower profile, more weather worthiness, and packability make a shelter that goes beyond calm conditions.

-As of this year, Joan and I use an Alps Mountaineering Chaos 3.
-The side vestibules, ample room for two adults, and the structural design made us comfortable in the wind and rain we encountered over the trips we’ve done since we bought it.
-Alps Mountaineering makes some very good “bread and butter” gear, and at $200, the Chaos tent strikes a good balance between price and quality.
-The newer Zephyr looks like a similarly-priced successor.
+Since 2021, Joan and I have used an Alps Mountaineering Chaos 3.
+The side vestibules, ample room for two adults, and the structural design made us comfortable in the wind and rain we encountered over our trips since we bought it.
+Alps Mountaineering makes some very good “bread and butter” gear; at $200, the Chaos tent strikes a good balance between price and quality.

-I find Kelty and Eureka also make similar quality tents at a reasonable price point.
-The REI Garage typically provides factory closeouts or earlier models at a good price, too.
+Kelty and Eureka also make similar quality tents at a reasonable price point.
+The REI Garage typically provides factory closeouts or earlier models at a reasonable price.

 Sleeping system

-We’ve found a versatile system for our use as a rectangular sleeping bag/fleece blanket/poncho liner combo.
+We’ve found a versatile system, such as a rectangular sleeping bag/fleece blanket/poncho liner combo.

 With this system, we’ve slept at comfortable temps on the Nevada summer nights and kept warm during October in nearby Colorado.

-We use two inexpensive synthetic rectangular style sleeping bags that allow more room than mummy bags for $40 total.
+We use two inexpensive synthetic rectangular-style sleeping bags that allow more room than mummy bags for $40.
 The 25F rating ends up as rather optimistic for comfort, of course.
-But paired with two separate twin-sized blankets ($30 total currently), the warmth gets extended a bit.
-And to bring the system into the fall and have some excellent throw blankets for the camp chairs, get a poncho liner at about $25 used, an excellent piece of kit for an excellent price.
+However, paired with two twin-sized blankets (currently $32 total ), the warmth extends the range a bit.
+To bring the system into the fall and have some excellent throw blankets for the camp chairs, get a poncho liner for about $30, an excellent piece of kit for an excellent price.

 Sacked out in the back of our truck using this system during mid-October in Colorado.
 Read here for more info about our Tacoma setup.
 PCO Joan.

-And to go with this sleeping system, you need comfortable and well-constructed sleeping pads.
-The cheap inflatable air pads popular for summer will leave you cold on the ground.
+To use this sleeping system, you need comfortable and well-constructed sleeping pads.
+The inflatable air pads with no insulation, popular for summer,r will leave you cold on the ground.

 If you are new to camping, I’d save deep winter camping for the future with its more specialized gear, clothing, and techniques.